The COVID-19 crisis not only changed the ways in which the world thinks about safety, but also, perhaps forever, the ways in which many of us shop.

 At the start of the pandemic, almost all retailers had to consider the new demands of consumers, taking stock of inventory, supply chain, and logistics.
 As Amazon and Walmart proved, those who were able to meet those changing demands first saw the benefits of the rapidly changing ecommerce market.
 But so too did direct-to-consumer businesses, which also quickly adapted and grew their sales during the pandemic.

 CEO of Whitebox, Marcus Startzel, recently told Forbes, “The fast-growing D2C ecosystem has created a democratized battleground in the fight for consumer loyalty, and brands that embrace this growth with a strategic approach to modern commerce will emerge as the differentiators.”

-And just as D2C brands are winning the battle for consumer attention in a crowded landscape but not only gathering data about their audiences, but using that data in order to fit those consumers’ changing needs, CPG brands that fail to understand a post-COVID marketplace will likely be left behind.
+D2C brands are winning the battle for consumer attention in a crowded landscape by not only gathering data about their audiences, but by using that data in order to fit those consumers’ changing needs.
+CPG brands that fail to understand a post-COVID marketplace will likely be left behind.